 Before we go any further, here are some dividend investing terms you should be familiar with!

-Direct Deposit: Dividends are cash payments paid directly into the brokerage account that you use to buy and sell stocks (if you have an older Brokerage Account, sometimes you'll get a check in the mail).
+Direct Deposit: Dividends are cash payments paid directly into the brokerage account you use to buy and sell stocks (if you have an older account, sometimes you'll get a check in the mail).

-Quarterly Payout: Most companies pay dividends on a quarterly basis, but you can also find companies who pay out on an annual, bi-annual and monthly basis.
+Quarterly Payout: Most companies pay dividends on a quarterly basis, but you can find companies that pay out on an annual, bi-annual, and even monthly basis.

-Reinvest: Once paid out, people usually face a decision between keeping their dividend income and spending it as normal, or reinvesting their cash payment into their dividend stock to maximize their return.
+Reinvesting: Once paid out, people usually face a decision between keeping their dividend income as cash, or reinvesting their payment back into their dividend stock to maximize their return.

 Generally speaking, if you're just starting off, you'll want to defer payments and reinvest until you're able to use it to become financially independent.

-Dividend Yields: Technically, each dividend is a set dollar amount per share, but this isn't the real “stat” to pay attention to.
-It's more accurate to compare different stocks by their dividend yield – the percentage your dividends earn relative to what you equity you own per share.
+Dividend Yields: Technically, each dividend is a set dollar amount per share, but this isn't the real “stat” to keep track of.
+It's more accurate to compare different stocks by their dividend yield – the percentage your dividends earn relative to what equity you own per share.

 For example, if you bought 1 share of a stock for $100 and you earn $5 a year in dividends, this would be a 5% dividend yield.
 Most dividend stocks offer a 2-5% dividend yield.

-Declaration Date: When a company decides to approve a dividend, they announce it on this date.
+Declaration Date: When a company decides to pay a dividend, they announce it on this date.

-Ex Dividend Date: This is the cutoff date to receive a dividend.
-So long as you buy the stock prior to the ex dividend date, you will receive the next upcoming dividend payment.
+Ex-Dividend Date: This is the cutoff date to receive a dividend.
+If buy the stock prior to the ex-dividend date, you will receive the next upcoming dividend payment.

-To make sure you receive your first dividend payment, make sure you buy your stocks the day before the ex dividend date at the latest!
+To make sure you receive your first dividend, make sure you buy your stocks the day before the ex-dividend date at the latest!

-Date of Record: This is the day when all shareholders are counted and ‘locked in' for the upcoming dividend payment.
-You must be counted on the record in order to receive the dividend.
+Date of Record: This is the day all shareholders are counted and ‘locked in' for the upcoming dividend payment.
+You must be counted on the record in order to receive your dividend.

-These dates may be confusing, but so long as you just buy and hold your stocks long term, you won’t have to keep track of any of these dates.
+These dates may be confusing, but as long as you buy and hold your stocks long-term, you won’t have to keep track of any of these dates.